FreddiSpaghetti/BUGWUMutualAid/README.md

 AuthUser=your-email@domain.com
 AuthPass=your-password-or-app-password
 ```
-The script connects then using the SMPT call, which you should edit to match your provider:
+which are used in the SMPT call, which you should also edit to match your provider:

 ```python
 SMTP("TODO", PORTNUMBERTODO)